OUR RESERVE STUDY SERVICES

 While the law states that a full study should be done every three years, it goes on to state that the Board should review the Study annually.
 Many experts in the field believe the law suggests annual financial analysis updates to the Study, to reflect the financial aspect of the HOA without a site inspection.

-For Subdividers of existing subdivisions or condominium conversions, the Bureau of Real Estate (BRE) requires submittal of a Reserve Study for use as an evaluation tool which serves as the ‘baseline’ for the proposed HOA Start-Up Budget.
+For Subdividers of existing subdivisions or condominium conversions, the Department of Real Estate (DRE) requires submittal of a Reserve Study for use as an evaluation tool which serves as the ‘baseline’ for the proposed HOA Start-Up Budget.

 A Reserve Study provides the essential information needed to guide the Board of Directors in their budgetary decisions for their community.
 In addition to assisting the Board of Directors in determining the correct amount of money to go into the Reserve Fund, the Reserve Study also serves as a guide for obtaining and evaluating proposals in advance of pending projects.

 The Reserve Study will also be a valuable tool when working with real estate professionals and lending institutions for potential homeowners, as it is often requested to reveal the strength of the Reserve Fund prior to purchasing a property.
 A well-documented and strongly funded Reserve Fund increases property values and marketability.